chi-initiative/kora-documentation/docs/getting-started/cloud_install.md

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/cloud_install_37_annotated.png" title="">

     From the final line of this section of code, remove `#` and then change "/your_base_url" to "/kora".
-This tells the system that your Kora install's url will be https://example.org/kora (if your subdirectory is something different, change this line accordingly)
+This tells the system that your Kora install's url will be **https://example.org/kora** (if your subdirectory is something different, change this line accordingly)

-17. Save this file using the same process as explained in the case of editing ".env" Leave the file name as .htaccess
+17. Save this file using the same process as explained in the case of editing ".env" above.
+Leave the file name as ".htaccess".

 18. Navigate upward to the main kora directory: